- handbook

 # KPI

-A KPI, or Key Point Indicator, is used as a heuristic metric for company wide success.
-At FlowFuse we're engaged in many initiatives to grow our offering and assess product market fit.
-At this time there's one KPI to track progress.
+A KPI, or Key Performance Indicator, is used as a heuristic metric for company-wide success.
+At FlowFuse we're engaged in many initiatives to grow our offering and assess product-market fit.

 # Annual Recurring Revenue (ARR)